RevadiSundaram/Namaste-React/Swiggy-App/readme.md

 # Types of Routing in Web Application
 - Client Side Routing
+All the components are loaded for the first time, it just loads the component

 - Server Side Routing
 You make network call, and the html page is coming from server

+# Dynamic Routing